cshoben/cs201-resources/installingSoftware.md

 Unlike some other IDEs, VS Code works with folders, not "VS Code projects" - so any folder/directory that exists on your computer can be opened in VS Code with `File > Open`.

-In CS 201, use any file structure which makes sense to you.
-The following is an example of a file structure which you might use, for example:
+For CS 201, you should use the file structure that makes the most sense to you.
+The following is one which you might use, for example:

 ```
 ▼ CS 201